 By bus – Take a bus to Fareham's central bus station.
 Once there, go into Hartlands Road, turn right and walk towards Westbury Manor Museum (on right).
 When joining West Street turn left.
 Walk until you come to the junction with Osborn Road South and Kings Road.
 At this junction turn right into Osborn Road South and walk about 200m to reach the entrance of the garden on the left.

 By Car – Leave the M27 at junction 11 (Fareham Central).
 Follow signs to Fareham Town Centre to the Delme roundabout.
 Take the fourth exit (Wallington Way) and go left at the Wickham Road roundabout onto High Street.
 You will find the Sensory Garden of Reflection on Osborn Road between Osborn Road South and Trinity Street.
 If you are using the A27 from Portsmouth, join Delme roundabout and follow instructions above.
 If you're coming from Southampton on the A27, take the West Street exist off the Fareham Station roundabout, turn left into Trinity Street and veer right into Osborn Road.
 Map of how to get to the Sensory Garden (985 KB)

 The Sensory Garden of Reflection currently holds a Gold medal in the South and South East in Bloom competition.
 It also holds the prestigious Green Flag award as recognition of its place as one of the best green spaces in England and Wales.

-If you know of any faults, such as damaged signs, fences, fly tipping, excessive litter or obstructions on footpaths you can let us know by using the online form for reporting problems with parks and open spaces or by emailing email@example.com.
+If you know of any faults, such as damaged signs, fences, fly tipping, excessive litter or obstructions on footpaths you can let us know by emailing email@example.com.